PowerShell: Export Last Login Date of Entra ID Users

 1. Get-AzureADAuditSignInLogs is not recognized

-You might encounter an error message when retrieving a user’s last login information using the Get-AzureADAuditSignInLogs cmdlet or when executing a script that utilizes this cmdlet.
+You might encounter an error message when retrieving user’s last login information using the Get-AzureADAuditSignInLogs cmdlet or when executing a script that utilizes this cmdlet.
 The error message you may encounter is as follows:

 Get-AzureADAuditSignInLogs : The term 'Get-AzureADAuditSignInLogs' is not recognized as the name of a cmdlet,